PikeMcGillLab/predictLesions/README.txt

 	o	This can be accessed by requesting permission from Andre Robichaud: andre.robichaud@ucalgary.ca o	See lab wiki:
 		~	https://sites.google.com/site/qmrilab/tutorials/new-lab-members
 	o	Used to access the needed files.
-You do not need to copy to directory.
+These files do not need to be copied to working directory, they are accessed either when calling a function or while the function is running.
 The available files are listed further in this document under the Available Files section
 		~	Refer to available files section to see what files exist and where they are stored ~	Patient zip files
-		~	Post-Operative to Pre-Operative Transformation matrices ~ ~	Pre-Operative to Intra-Operative Transformation matrices
+		~	Post-Operative to T2 Pre-Operative Transformation matrices ~
+		~	Pre-Operative to Intra-Operative Transformation matrices
 		~	Intra-Operative to Pre-Operagive Transformation matrices
 		~	Fiesta Images